-The system of care's foundational elements are rooted in the federal Substance Abuse and Mental Health Services Administration's definition of recovery from mental disorders and/or substance use disorders which is defined as, "A process of change through which individuals improve their health and wellness, live a self-directed life, and strive to reach their full potential.
-They are also developed from the four major dimensions that support a life in recovery identified by SAMHSA as: health, home, community and purpose and the agency's recognition setbacks are a natural part of life, thus, resilience becomes a key component of recovery.
+The system of care's foundational elements are rooted in the federal Substance Abuse and Mental Health Services Administration's definition of recovery from mental disorders and/or substance use disorders which is defined as, "A process of change through which individuals improve their health and wellness, live a self-directed life, and strive to reach their full potential."
+They are also developed from the four major dimensions that support a life in recovery identified by SAMHSA as: health, home, community and purpose as well as the agency's recognition setbacks are a natural part of life.
+Thus, according to SAMHSA, resilience becomes a key component of recovery.